One of the significant features of the church of Jesus Christ is its attitude toward the Holy Scriptures.

-All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness; that the man of God may be perfect, thoroughly furnished unto all good works (2 Timothy 3:16, 17, KJV).
+All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness; that the man of God may be perfect, thoroughly furnished unto all good works (2 Tim.
+3:16, 17, KJV).

-Let us reflect upon a few points relating to this matter:
+Let us reflect upon a few points relating to this matter.

-(1) We believe the Bible because it is the only reasonable explanation of our origin (Genesis 2:7), our purpose upon this planet (Ecclesiastes 12:13), and our ultimate destiny (Matthew 25:46).
-It thus explains man’s responsibility to his Creator.
+We believe the Bible because it is the only reasonable explanation of our origin (Gen. 2:7), our purpose on this planet (Eccl.
+12:13), and our ultimate destiny (Mt.
+25:46).

 The unique approach of the Scriptures, however, has been a boon to civilization for centuries.
 The Golden Rule towers like a majestic mountain peak above all ethical maxims, before or since, designed to elevate human ethical conduct.

 After an exhaustive consideration of this matter, William Barclay noted that the Golden Rule “is something which had never been said before.
-It is new teaching, and a new view of life and of life’s obligations” (1958, 277).
+It is new teaching, and a new view of life and of life’s obligations” (277).

 The parable of the good Samaritan in Luke 10 challenges human bigotry at its very foundation.
 The lofty ethical demands of the New Testament is one of the reasons it is so viciously and persistently assaulted.

-It is only by believing the gospel message and submitting to its requirements that one can receive pardon and enjoy the “newness of life” that is found within the spiritual body of Christ (Romans 1:16; 6:3, 4).
+It is only by believing the gospel message and submitting to its requirements that one can receive pardon and enjoy the “newness of life” that is found within the spiritual body of Christ (Rom.
+1:16; 6:3, 4).

-(4) New Testament Christians believe the Bible because it is the only record of the divine establishment and providential growth of the church for which the Lord Jesus shed his cleansing blood.
+New Testament Christians believe the Bible because it is the only record of the divine establishment and providential growth of the church for which the Lord Jesus shed his cleansing blood.

-Thus acknowledging the Bible as an authoritative revelation, we respect the voice of the Holy Scriptures (1 Peter 4:11) and we yield to the silence of the sacred record as well (cf. 1 Corinthians 4:6, ASV; 2 John 9).
-Yes, we are a Bible-believing people, and we invite our contemporaries to examine the venerable volume.
+Thus acknowledging the Bible as an authoritative revelation, we respect the voice of the Holy Scriptures (1 Pet.
+4:11).
+We yield to the silence of the sacred record as well (cf. 1 Cor.
+4:6, ASV; 2 Jn.
+9).